 It also makes an interesting groundcover and potted specimen.
 The picture below is of the Asparagus sprengeri fern planted in a larger planter.

 Follow the link to learn more about Asparagus sprengeri care.

 In all other hardiness zones, it makes an excellent houseplant even in a bathroom.
-It can be kept outdoors during the growing season (spring through fall) and brought in for the winter.
+It can be kept outdoors in a hanging basket during the growing season (spring through fall) and brought in for the winter.

-The plant does not require high humidity, so it does well in a heated indoor setting in the wintertime.
+The foxtail fern does not require high humidity, so it does well in a heated indoor setting in the wintertime.

-As a container plant, the Foxtail fern makes a nice potted plant, and the Emerald fern is excellent for hanging baskets or to be placed as a specimen plant on a pedestal.
+As a container plant, the Foxtail fern makes a nice potted plant, and the Emerald fern is excellent for hanging baskets or placed as a specimen plant on a pedestal.